Why is IP Protection Important for Startups

 - When to file and where to file your application

 - Applicable laws & rules are territorial in nature

-An efficient IP ecosystem is built on 4 pillars such as Inception, Portfolio Building, Litigation Licensing, and Monetization Revenue Generation.
+Furthermore, an efficient IP ecosystem stands on 4 pillars including Inception, Portfolio Building, Litigation Licensing, and Monetization Revenue Generation.
 The expert roadmap is beneficial to gain insight into the patents filed in the product segment/country of interest in question.
 Therefore, informative studies help to avoid needless research and development that has already been done in the past.
-These help tremendously to identify and use relevant patents (and probably the related products, if any) which are in the public domain by being either off-patented or having no equivalence in a country of interest.
+These tremendously help in identifying and using relevant patents (and probably the related products, if any) which are in the public domain.
+Additionally, becoming off-patented or having no equivalence in a country of interest drives such studies further.

 Expedited Patent Examination

 Entities qualifying as startups can also apply for an expedited patent filing procedure for faster disposal of their patent applications.

 Discounted Filing Fee

 Startups and MSMEs are also eligible for a discounted filing fee in respect of patent and trademark examinations.

 The primary purpose of these programs and schemes is to facilitate and support startups to raise awareness of IPR related issues in general and more specifically to educate them about the value and economic benefits.